 List which programmes you use.

-Let us know the area you specialise in & your availability.
+Let us know the area you specialise in or whether you're a generalist & your availability.

 Was it independent or group work - what were you responsible for?

 Breakdown work that's on it & tell us how you did it.